The Oyster & The Pearl – The Power Of A Joy-filled Life – By Thomas J. Koester

 In the Fall of 1984, Toni and I joined Youth With A Mission in Canada.
 While there, a young Canadian woman handed me a folded white sheet of lined paper as though she was on a clandestine mission.
 I unfolded the paper and found the following poem written in pencil.
 I read it every now and then to remind me and ground myself in the significance of true living through the death of self.

 I realize that physical death is, and always will be, the final threshold we must cross over one day.
-For some, this crossing will take us into the very eternal presence of God, and for others, into eternal separation and darkness.
+For some, this crossing will take us into the very eternal presence of God and, for others, into eternal separation and darkness.
 I have witnessed both my parents crossing the threshold of death into the everlasting joy of God.

 We can practice dying to ourselves and self-importance.
 We can choose those things which promote life in others and for others.
-If we begin living in eternity now, we can therefore experience the Father’s everlasting joy in our present life and even in our suffering.
+If we begin living in eternity now, we can, therefore, experience the Father’s everlasting joy in our present life and even in our suffering.

 In other words, by living as Jesus lived and being made conformable to his death, we can become living fountains of life.
 Through our daily dying, we are reborn into his daily living.
 It opens us up to hear the same words Jesus heard from his Father and inspires us to do the same things Jesus did in obeying his Father’s wishes.

-“This is my beloved Son, said God, in him, I am well pleased.”
-Matthew 3:17
+“This is my beloved Son,” said God, “in him, I am well pleased.” –Matthew 3:17

 True Christianity is a daily battle of wills.
 We either obey the Father’s will and find life, or we obey our will and find death (separation).
 Dying to self is the proverbial “Fountain of Life” because it makes us into that fountain, a spring of Living Water, which is the Spirit and nature of Christ bubbling up from within us.